lmammino/streams-workshop/README.md

 ## Getting started

+Clone the repository and run `npm install` to get all the necessary dependencies.

 The workshop is divided in chapters and the first chapter starts at [`01-buffer-vs-stream`](01-buffer-vs-stream/README.md).

 Every chapter will teach you a specific stream concept and offer you some examples and exercises to familiarize with that concept.